e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the roster freeze its derived surface is as static as any claim set, so it too is compiled to a positional shape — over the unclaimed face set, recompiled at each `attach!`/`detach!` (a stopped-sim point) — with the same shim, merge and scatter.
+This compilation is what [§9.6](#96-devices-one-authoring-contract-no-taxonomy)'s `interactive(b)` marker asks for, exactly as `faces(b)` asks for the enumerated one — the derived side is declared, not special-cased — and the harness cell, always present, gets it unasked.
 One representation, one mechanism; the name-keyed dynamic path the mutable surface used to force does not exist, and no face name is ever resolved inside the loop's frame.
 The recompilation has one seam: a pending interactive batch staged *before* a